 Napa Valley Itinerary Day 2: Bring on The Food & Wine

-Begins at Bouchon Bakery – located right next to the restaurant itself and home to delicious pastries and also caffeine (the breakfast of champions).
+Start your day at Bouchon Bakery – located right next to the Bouchon restaurant itself and home to delicious pastries and also caffeine (the breakfast of champions).

 Rustic setting at Frog’s Leap